Healthcare, Digital Marketing and Market Access Strategy - John G. Baresky

 Amazon continues to fortify itself with healthcare talent and technology assets.
 It has ramped up its online pharmacy unit Amazon Pharmacy / PillPack, acquired healthcare software and technology startup Health Navigator plus launched Amazon Comprehend Medical and Amazon Transcribe Medical.
 Amazon is also involved in a collaboration with the Pittsburgh Health Data Alliance.

 Its latest addition is the reported hiring of Dr. Vin Gupta for its Amazon Care unit.
-Amazon Care , which was launched in 2019, is dedicated to serving the headquarters staff of Amazon and provides an array of healthcare services to employees and their dependents.
+Amazon Care (formed in 2019) is dedicated to serving the headquarters staff of Amazon and provides an array of healthcare services to employees and their dependents.
 Its programs include conventional patient and clinician care visits, telemedicine access plus other medical support and pharmacy services.

 Dr. Gupta has a distinguished clinical, commercial and government background; his experience spans these and other organizations in full time and advisory roles: